Thibdumont/RobotCarUI/README.md

 The app should be used with a gamepad.
 Connect a gamepad on your computer/smartphone and it should work (tested with Xbox controller only).

-Press the `start button` anywhere and you will have the button mapping for each screen.
+Press the `Start button` anywhere and you will have the button mapping for each screen.

 ### Screens